RaeesahM/AzureMLOps/starter_files/README.md

 # Operationalising Machine Learning Project

 In this project we use the Bankmarketing dataset and Azure to configure a cloud based machine learning production model, deploy it and consume it.
+The AutoML module in  machine learning studio is used to predict whether a customer will subscribe to a fixed term deposit, hence it is a classification task.
+The best model is then selected and deployed using an Azure Container Instance with authentication and logging enabled.
+We use a REST endpoint to consume the model.
+Users initiate an input request using an HTTP POST requests.

 We also use a Jupyter Notebook and the Python SDK to create, publish and consume a pipeline.
+In the notebook, we create an experiment in the existing workspace and attach existing AmlCompute to a workspace.
+The data is loaded using a TablularDataset and AutoML is configured and trained.
+We test the best model and publish the pipeline to a REST endpoint.

 ## Architectural Diagram
 The main steps of the project can be seen in the image below.